miguelgfierro/sciblog/README.md

 You will see that your blog is working properly going to the url: [http://localhost:8000](http://localhost:8000) (in production you'll have to add something like http://miguelgfierro.com).

-Create the about page
+Create flat pages: generic page, about page and privacy page
 ==================================================

 Go to the admin console and add your first flat page.
 A flat page is a static html code.

 In Flat pages press add.
 In url put `/about/` (don't forget / in both sides).
-In title put your name, in sites put your site and in content put whatever you want.
+In title put your name, in sites put your site, in content put whatever you want and finally in template name put `flatpages/about.html`.

+You can also create a privacy policy flat page.
+Go to the admin console, add a new flat page and in the url put `/privacy/`.
+I created a policy that is compliant with GDPR and that contains the typical systems and services of a normal personal blog: Google Analytics, cookies, RSS, etc. The text that I use can be found [here](blog/templates/privacy_template.md).
+You can adapt your policy to your specific blog.

+In case you want to add more flat pages, there is a generic html template that you can customize by modifying the file [default.html](blog/templates/desktop/flatpages/default.html).

 Managing mobile view
 ==================================================